P2-718na/pandemic-simulation/README.md

 ## Running
 ([tl;dr] at the end of this section for a quick, automatic setup).

-For the simulation to run, it requires a `background` and an `entities` file.
+For the simulation to run, it requires a `background` and a `entities` file.
 `background` (or `map`) is an image which contains _points of interest_ (often referred as _POIs_ in code and comments) such as houses, parks, shops and so on.
 `entities` is a text file, which contains specific information for every person (or _entity_) in the simulation.
-To keep things simpler, I already included an example background file, called `background.sample.bmp`, but you can go ahead and create your own if you prefer.
+To keep things simpler, I already included an example background file, but you can go ahead and create your own if you prefer.
+You do not need to create a `entities` file, since it will be generated automatically (see below).

 You can learn how to create a `background` and an `entities` file manually by looking at [`background` file] and [`entities` file].